szwendacz/pull_request_template/pull_request_template.md

 ## Description
-Describe your changes in detail.
+Please describe your changes in detail.
 Answer the questions: "what?" and "why?"

 ## How Has This Been Tested?
 Please describe how you tested your changes,